 Having read a few books about gymnasts in the past, I was prepared for Anya’s ill-treatment at the hands of her coaches and trainers.
 I found the added elements of Russian communist life to be fascinating and helpful in creating a reason for her drive to be a legend.
 It’s on our list of books set in winter too!

-This book set in the 70s in Afghanistan is one of the most emotional books I’ve ever read.
+This coming-of-age book set in the 70s in Afghanistan is one of the most emotional books I’ve ever read.
 I sobbed for a full 30 minutes after the last chapter.
 The story of the friendship between a wealthy boy and his servant is one filled with betrayal, tragedy, and heartbreak.

 Told against the background of Afganistan’s destruction and the war, this sweeping tale is a must-read if you are looking for books that will emotionally wreck you.